 In a conveyance, it is common for a verbal description of the parcels of land to be followed by words incorporating a plan to be referred to 'for the purposes of identification only'.
 The principal effect of these words, at least where the description is clear, is to confine the use of the plan to ascertaining where the land is situated and to prevent the plan controlling the verbal description of the parcels1.
-The effect is similar to that in registered conveyancing, that is, indicating the general boundaries only2.
-Thus where the conveyance shows that a particular acreage is
+The effect is similar to that in registered conveyancing, that is,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.